dfranx/BlueVM/README.md

 - [ ] + implement string look up table

 to gain more speed:
-- [ ] + pointers (for example, local0 pointing to object on stack so when that object changes the value of local0 also changes - removes the need for pushing object on stack after modifying it)
+- [ ] !!! pointers (for example, local0 pointing to object on stack so when that object changes the value of local0 also changes - removes the need for pushing object on stack after modifying it)
+BVM will push object on stack after modifying it with function which causes bugs... int x = Animal().status() will cause bugs unless we first pop the value from stack